-The federal government recently approved the Coronavirus Aid, Relief and Economic Security (CARES) Act on March 27, 2020 to provide $349 billion in loans to small businesses.
+The Coronavirus Aid, Relief and Economic Security (CARES) Act approved on March 27, 2020 provided $349 billion in loans to small businesses.
 An additional $320 billion was approved on April 24, 2020.
 As part of the CARES Act, federally insured banks, like us, have been approved by the SBA to make these loans available to our local small businesses.
 The Paycheck Protection Program is administered through the SBA to provide low-interest loans to cover expenses that small businesses face on a monthly basis (payroll, interest on mortgages, rent, utilities, etc.).

 According to guidelines set by the SBA, you can apply for the PPP loan if you are a small business with less than 500 employees (which includes sole proprietors, independent contractors and self-employed persons), private non-profit organization or a 501(c)(19) veterans organization who has been affected by the Coronavirus.

-The loan may be fully forgiven if the funds are used for payroll costs, interest on mortgages, rent and utilities.
-Loan payments will also be deferred for six months.
-No collateral, personal guarantees or fees will apply for this loan.
+In accordance with PPP rules, the loan may be fully forgiven if the funds are used for payroll costs, interest on mortgages, rent and utilities during the covered period; loan payments will be deferred; and, no collateral, personal guarantees or fees will apply.

-We recommend you visit the U.S. Treasury website and review the helpful resources provided for borrowers interested in the program.
+Visit the U.S. Treasury website to learn more about the PPP and review the helpful resources provided for borrowers.

 How much can I borrow?

-- Small businesses who have payroll paid employees- calculator click here
+- Small businesses who have payroll paid employees, click here.

-- Self-employed and sole proprietors with employees- calculator click here
+- Self-employed and sole proprietors with employees, click here.

-- Self-employed and sole proprietors without employees- calculator click here
+- Self-employed and sole proprietors without employees, click here.

 After you've completed the application and gathered your required documents, contact your Relationship Manager or call 877-758-1600 to speak to a member of our lending team to submit your completed application and required documents.